We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you have any problems with your order, you can contact customer service via email or phone.

-Martha and Marley Spoon offers a rotating selection of more than 50 recipes each week, and you have total control over which recipes you receive in your shipment.
+Martha Stewart & Marley Spoon offers a rotating selection of more than 50 recipes each week, and you have total control over which recipes you receive in your shipment.

 Most of the recipes are dinner entrees.
 However, the service occasionally offers appetizers, holiday foods, desserts, and breakfast items.

-What’s more, Martha and Marley Spoon allows you to add extra protein to your order if you need it.
+What’s more, Martha Stewart & Marley Spoon allows you to add extra protein to your order if you need it.
 Extra protein options come in variety packs, which can include items such as burger patties, steak, chicken, salmon, and shrimp.

 While the service does not offer diet-specific menus, it does include several labels on each recipe to help you identify meals that suit your dietary needs and cooking preferences.